 In Microsoft Dynamics NAV 2016, pages are the main way to display and organize data.
 Pages offer a visual experience closely aligned to Microsoft Office and Windows.

-The following page types are available:
+The following page types are used in the Sparkrock solution:

 - Role Center

 You use a card page to view and edit one record or entity from a table.
 The card page displays selected fields from the table.
 An example of how to use a card page is for editing a customer.

 A list page displays content from a table in a list format.
 List pages can be displayed as list places (as part of the navigation layer) or in task pages.
 Most records in the database are presented first in list places, one for each record type, such as Sales Orders, Items, Cash Receipt Journals, and Posted Sales Shipments.

 List places may be filtered by default configuration, such as Sales Orders, Partially Shipped, and you can set your own filters to limit the number of records shown.

 If you double-click (or press enter) on a line in the list, the record opens in a new window in the default mode (Edit, View, or New) of that particular record, for example View mode if it is a posted document.